 What is Xiidra?

 The active ingredient in Xiidra is lifitegrast.
 Lifitegrast (Xiidra) is FDA approved to treat the symptoms of dry eye, also known as keratoconjunctivitis sicca.
 It inhibits inflammatory cell binding by reducing the inflammation associated with dry eye.
 Lifitegrast blocks a protein on your cell’s surface to increase tear production.
-If left untreated, this protein can block adequate tear production resulting in dry eye.
+If left untreated, this protein can block adequate tear production, resulting in dry eye.

 Inactive ingredients include sodium chloride, sodium phosphate dibasic anhydrous, sodium thiosulfate pentahydrate, sodium hydroxide and/or hydrochloric acid (to adjust pH), and water for injection.

 Xiidra is patented and manufactured in the USA.
 This medication should be stored at room temperature preferably between 68-77 degrees Fahrenheit.
-Xiidra is packaged in a foil pouch.
+Xiidra is packaged in a foil pouch and individual vials.
 Keep the eye drops in the foil package until you are ready to use so that the light does not cause Xiidra to be ineffective.
 Do not open until ready for use and return any unused containers to the foil pouch for later use.
 As with all medications, keep Xiidra stored away from children.